weipinhe/GATK4_Best_Practice/README.md

 # GATK4 Best Practice Nextflow Pipeline
 **GATK4 Best Practice Nextflow Pipeline** is a variant calling pipeline for human whole genome sequencing based on the [GATK best practice](https://software.broadinstitute.org/gatk/best-practices/workflow).

+This is a fork of the oliverSI/GATK4_Best_Practice github repo.

 ## Requirements
 * <a href="https://www.nextflow.io/">NextFlow</a>
 * <a href="https://www.docker.com/">Docker</a>